Quokka-based understanding of outflows (QED) -- IV. Limitations of H$\alpha$ as an outflow diagnostic: Introduction

-Our goal in this paper is to use recent high-resolution simulations of galactic outflows that resolve their multiphase structure to provide the required calibration -- or, at a more basic level, to determine whether such a calibration is even possible.
+Our goal in this paper is to use recent high-resolution simulations of galactic outflows that resolve their multiphase structure to test common observational assumptions used to infer mass outflow rates from the \halpha\ line, and thereby to provide a numerical calibration where appropriate.
 In particular, we seek to explore 1) how well \halpha\ wings trace galactic outflows, and 2) how much error we incur by using the constant $n_e$ assumption to infer outflow rates?
+In doing so, we consider both (i) \halpha-based estimators that adopt a fixed $n_e$ (or fixed electron column density) and (ii) estimators that infer $n_e$ from nebular line ratios, focusing in particular on the density-sensitive [S\,\textsc{ii}] $\lambda\lambda6716,6731$ doublet.
 Addressing these questions requires knowing the actual density and ionisation state in outflows driven over a range of galactic environments, something that is uniquely measurable in simulations that reach the parsec‐scale resolution required to capture the warm ($T\sim10^{4}$K) ionised phase that emits \halpha\ and separate it from both the hot ($\gtrsim 10^6$ K) and cooler neutral phases.
 For this purpose, we use the QED simulation suite\footnote{\textsc{QUOKKA}-based Understanding of Outflows Derived from Extensive, Repeated, Accurate, Thorough, Demanding, Expensive, Memory-consuming, Ongoing Numerical Simulations of Transport, Removal, Accretion, Nucleosynthesis, Deposition, and Uplifting of Metals (QUOD ERAT DEMONSTRANDUM, or QED).} first described by \citet[hereafter \citetalias{vijayan24}]{vijayan24} and further studied by \citet[hereafter \citetalias{huang25}]{huang25} and \citet[hereafter \citetalias{vijayan25}]{vijayan25}.
 QED is a set of three–dimensional, GPU‐accelerated radiation–hydrodynamic simulations run with the adaptive‐mesh code \textsc{Quokka} \citep{wibking22,He24a} that adopt a `tall‐box’ geometry (1 kpc $\times$ 1 kpc in the disc plane, extending to $\pm4$ or 8 kpc vertically for most simulations) and feature a uniform cell size of 2 or 4 pc throughout the domain.
 Data from these simulations provide spatially and temporally resolved maps of outflow mass, velocity, and electron density against which we can calibrate the \halpha\ broad component diagnostic investigated here.

 This paper is organized as follows: \autoref{sec:data-methods} presents the simulation data and methods; \autoref{sec:results} presents the correlations and the electron–column diagnostics; \autoref{sec:disscusion} discusses implications and \autoref{sec:conclusion} summarizes our findings.